 One high-end option is Virtual Doorman, a company that offers hardware and software to monitor and control access from its call center.

 The benefit of Virtual Doorman is that your property receives 24/7 coverage.
 However, this solution costs more than alternatives since you must purchase and install additional hardware, including an access control system and security cameras.
-On top of that, your building will have to pay monthly fees for Virtual Doorman to provide ongoing monitoring and access to visitors and deliveries.
+In addition, your building will have to pay monthly fees for Virtual Doorman to provide ongoing monitoring and access to visitors and deliveries.

 2. Telephone entry systems